What are Mixtures?

 These are the types of mixtures in which the components mixed are uniformly distributed throughout the mixture or in other words “the same throughout”.
-We can observe only one phase of matter in homogeneous mixtures.
-Key points regarding these type of mixtures:
+We can observe only one phase of matter in a homogeneous mixture.
+Key points regarding this type of mixtures:

 - Particles are distributed uniformly